anthonycorletti/astrobase/docs/tutorial/quickstart.md

 }
 ```

 Awesome.
-Now we're ready to initialize Astrobase and deploy clusters and resources.
+Now we're ready to initialize Astrobase and create our kubernetes cluster.

 ### Running Astrobase and deploying a cluster